 In capturing Hue at the start of the Tet Offensive, the Vietcong and North Vietnamese achieved a significant political coup.
 The Communists framed the taking of the city as a step toward restoring the nation’s unity, while simultaneously defeating the forces of disunity – represented by the United States and Saigon regime.
 Had American commanders been aware of Hue’s profound cultural and historical significance, they may have insisted that the South Vietnamese Army retake the city.
 But the South Vietnamese were not up to the task; they had neither the will nor the troops to push the Communists out of Hue.
 As a result, General William C. Westmoreland ordered the U.S. Marines into the city.

 Reflecting on the destruction of Hue by U.S. firepower, a Marine officer stated ruefully, “It is a terrible thing to have to do, but we have to do it.”
-One G.I. agonized over the damage the Americans inflicted on the city.
+One GI agonized over the damage he and his fellow Americans inflicted on the city.
 “The city was intact.
 It was a beautiful city.
 When Tet started and the Marines and the fighting started, my next vision of the city was total chaos.
 A large portion of the city was in ruins already.
 The city was burning.
 It was in flames.
 You go back to an area that you had seen a couple of days before, and it wasn’t there anymore.”

 Contrary to the assertion of American military officials, the United States did have other options at Hue, including laying siege to the Imperial City in an attempt to starve out the Communist units there.
 Negotiation for the surrender of the occupying force was another alternative, although the fanaticism of the North Vietnamese regulars and Vietcong guerrillas, along with their willingness to die for their cause, may have made it impossible for the two sides to reach an understanding.